Flexy Michelle’s Story

-However, after a catastrophic car accident in Cozumel Mexico on December 26th, 2006, my life changed forever.
-I will never forget that date because it was my first year of university and it was the day after Christmas while my sister, parents, and I were vacationing in our winter home.
+However, after a catastrophic car accident in Cozumel Mexico on December 26th, 2006, her life changed forever.
+“I will never forget that date because it was my first year of university and it was the day after Christmas while my parents, sister, and I were vacationing in our winter home.”

-I was in a coma for three days, I lost part of my hearing, developed epilepsy due to bruising on my brain, and had 186 stitches.
-My left ear was literally sewn back onto me.
-I was told by the doctor that I may not be able to walk again, but yoga is what helped me gain back my strength and mobility.
-Immediately after the accident, the bruising on my brain affected my language production.
-I experienced temporary aphasia (a communication disorder the occurs due to brain damage in one or more areas of the brain that control language, usually caused by a head trauma, stroke, or seizure, etc.) I could not retrieve my English words, only my second language, Spanish (which I’ll admit is currently a little rusty.)
-I was discovered without a pulse; the paramedics told my sister not to touch me because I may have been dead.
-Statistically, I shouldn’t have made it; but fortunately had youth on my side to help me recover.
+She explains, “I was in a coma for three days, I lost part of my hearing, developed epilepsy due to bruising on my brain, and had 186 stitches.
+My left ear was literally sewn back onto me.”
+She was told by the doctor that she may never walk again, but she says “yoga is what helped me gain back my strength, mobility, and sanity.”
+Immediately after the accident, the bruising on her brain affected her language production.
+“I experienced temporary aphasia (a communication disorder the occurs due to brain damage, usually caused by a head trauma, stroke, or seizure, etc.) I could not retrieve my English words, only my second language, Spanish.”
+She was discovered without a pulse; the paramedics told her sister not to touch me because she be dead.
+“Statistically, I shouldn’t have survived that atrocity, but for some reason I did.”

-For those of you who don’t know, epilepsy is a neurological disorder that one can be born with, it can be developed, or provoked by a head trauma like mine.
-Before a seizure, I would experience an aura which is an altered perceptual state preceding a convulsion.
+For those of you who don’t know, epilepsy is a neurological disorder that one can be born with, it can be developed, or provoked by a head trauma like hers.
+Before a seizure, Flexy explains, “I would experience an aura which is an altered perceptual state preceding a convulsion.
 When experiencing an aura, I would lose control of my movements and speech.
 I would still be conscious, but my brain could not connect my thoughts to my mouth or body.
 I can best describe the feeling as short-circuiting or a temporary paralysis of the brain to the body.
-I would then have a typical grand mal seizure, followed by a postictal state, another altered state of consciousness.
+I would then have a typical grand mal seizure, followed by a postictal state, another altered state of consciousness.”